LUKi

 Inviting humans, not just characters.

 Group chats also work with real people.
-On iOS, you can invite friends and family directly from your contacts list — LUKi requests Contacts permission, then matches phone numbers and emails against existing LUKi accounts.
-If a contact already uses LUKi, they get a push notification with the invite.
-If they don't, they get an SMS or email with a deep link to the app.
+On iOS, you can invite friends and family from your contacts list.
+LUKi requests Contacts permission, then matches phone numbers and emails against existing LUKi accounts.
+A contact who already uses LUKi gets a push notification with the invite.
+Everyone else gets an SMS or email with a deep link to the app.

 Up to five people can be in a chat together with up to three AI characters.
-That's not a hard ceiling on what's interesting — most group chats settle into two or three people plus one or two AI characters, which is the sweet spot for actual conversation.
+Most settle well under that, into two or three people plus one or two AI characters, which is where the conversation stays readable.

 What you can actually use group chats for.